Gangmen toil to ensure Western Railway services remain on track

-Labourers working at four important stretches on the Western Railway are engaged in the highly dangerous work of removing the ballasts that are placed between the rail tracks and concrete sleepers, even during peak hours
+Labourers working at four important stretches on WR are engaged in the highly dangerous work of removing ballasts placed between rail tracks and concrete sleepers, even during peak hours

 While people are busy ringing in the New Year, gangmen and trackmen have started working on the local tracks that ferry commuters on the Western Railway (WR).
 Gangmen are working at four important junctures and stretches: Elphinstone Road-Dadar, Mahim-Bandra, Goregaon-Malad and Bhayander-Vasai.